Following the Butter Tart Trail

 Want to make a day (or even a weekend) out of the dessert?
-In Ontario, there are two year-round road trips that will direct you right to some of the best butter tarts in the country.
+Ontarians are spoiled for choice in the butter tart trail stakes: There are two self-guided road trips that will deliver you to some of the best butter tarts in the country.
 Both located a short drive from Toronto, the Wellington County Butter Tart Trail and the Kawarthas Northumberland Butter Tart Tour are must-visits for a city-getaway that’s filled with delicious eats.

-The Wellington County Butter Tart Trail started first, in 2006, as a way to boost local tourism and shine a spotlight on the food scene, according to Christina Mann, the taste real coordinator for the County of Wellington, which organizes the trail.
-Trail trekkers can drive all (or just some) of the 80km-ish length of the trail from North Wellington down to Guelph.
-The trail boasts 17 stops, and takes drivers past other attractions, such as the horse and buggy communities in the northern part of the county.
+The Wellington County Butter Tart Trail started first, in 2006, as a way to boost local tourism and shine a spotlight on the food scene, according to Christina Mann, the Taste Real Coordinator for the County of Wellington, which organizes the trail.
+Trail trekkers can drive all (or just some) of the 80-kilometre length of the trail from North Wellington down to Guelph.
+The trail boasts 17 stops, and takes drivers past other attractions, such as the horse-and-buggy communities in the northern part of the county.
 You’ll visit bakeries, grocery stores, gas stations and other less conventional butter tart stops.
 “Wherever you go, they will say that their butter tarts are the best,” says Mann.
 “But we offer not just butter tarts but a whole farm and food experience.”